View Source Bonfire.Social.Feeds (Bonfire v0.9.11-social-beta.6)

 With custom feeds specified:

-iex> Bonfire.Social.Feeds.maybe_custom_feeds(to_feeds: [custom_feed_id])
+iex> Bonfire.Social.Feeds.maybe_custom_feeds(to_feeds: ["custom_feed_id"])

 maybe_my_outbox_feed_id(me, boundary)